 Head Coach Jack Arena '83

-Arena is coming off two of his most successful seasons, during which the Lord Jeffs were a combined 38-10-5.
-The 2008-09 season was particularly impressive, as he led Amherst to a program-best 22 wins (22-5-1), a first-ever NCAA Tournament victory and a first-ever NESCAC title.
-The Jeffs finished the regular season with an incredible 16-2-1 conference record to earn the top seed in the NESCAC Championship, where they outscored opponents 12-3 to claim the crown.
+Arena is coming off perhaps his most successful season, as he led Amherst to a program-best 22 wins (22-5-1), a first ever NCAA Tournament victory and a first ever NESCAC title.
+The Lord Jeffs finished the regular season with an incredible 16-2-1 conference record to earn the top seed in the NESCAC Championship, where they outscored opponents 12-3 to claim the crown.
 Amherst went on a 14-game unbeaten streak from Jan.
 23 to Mar.
 11, scoring at least three goals in each game.
 The Jeffs led Division III in scoring defense (1.46 g/gm) and penalty kill percentage (90.3), finishing the season ranked fourth in the USCHO national poll to mark the highest ranking in program history.
 Amherst went 2-0 against Middlebury, which were the first wins over the Panthers since the 1999-2000 season.
 For his efforts, Arena was named the NESCAC Coach of the Year and the New England Hockey Writers ECAC East/NESCAC Coach of the Year.